30 May 2024

 Pride Without Barriers

-In February 2021 we launched our second employee network, Pride Without Barriers.
+In February 2021, we launched our second employee network, Pride Without Barriers.
 Pride Without Barriers serves as a network and resource for LGBTQIA+ employees and their allies.
-In April 2021 we elected our first committee, led by Phil Beckett and Neen Chapman, and sponsored by Executive Director Group Risk, Performance and Impact, Mary McKinnon.

 “It is my hope that the Pride Without Barriers network will smooth the path for members of the Life Without Barriers community who feel unsure about bringing their whole selves to work and acts as a beacon of true inclusion for LGBTQIA+ people.”
-Mary McKinnon.
+Mary McKinnon, Executive Director Group Risk, Performance, and Impact.

 Disability Ability Wellness Network (DAWN)

 “Seeing DAWN grow as a space where employees with disability and their allies come together has been fantastic to see.
-Facilitating our ‘You Can’t Ask That’ style event for International Day of People with Disability last year gave us the opportunity to tell our stories and educate others on how to better support employees with a disability.”
-Emily Reaper, Senior Project Officer and DAWN Committee Chair.
+Facilitating events and conversations has given us the opportunity to tell our stories and educate others on how to better support employees with a disability.”
+Emily Reaper, Innovation Project Lead and DAWN Committee Chair.

 Measuring our progress